rmcelreath/stat_rethinking_2024/README.md

 We'll use the 2nd edition of my book, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>, and possibly some draft chapters for the 3rd edition.
 I'll provide a PDF of the book to enrolled students.

-Registration: Registration hit the cap of 200 already.
-So technically it is closed.
-But I will leave the form open for waitlist registrations.
+Registration: Registration hit the cap of 200 already and the wait list is also full.
+So registration is closed for this year.
 If people drop or stop attending discussions, I will invite from the wait list. - <[Wait List](https://forms.gle/3HwkC9zpmaPdTmU79)>

 # Calendar & Topical Outline